Empowering Scientific Workflows with Federated Agents: Evaluation

 \subsection{Weak Scaling}

 We measure weak scaling performance from two aspects: agent startup and action completion time.
-The object store of the exchange is located on the head node of the Aurora batch job to best match the behavior of Dask and Ray.
+We use the hybrid exchange with the object store located on the head node of the batch job to best match the behavior of Dask and Ray.